ericbulloch/kwmd/README.md

 #### gobuster

 The gobuster tool is also a great tool to get a second opinion.
-I generally go with ffuf instead of gobuster when I want a second opinion, but you will not be disappointed using either tool.
+I generally go with ffuf instead of gobuster when I want a second opinion, but I have not been disappointed using either tool.
 I have provided information on how to run gobuster for directory enumeration on [its tool page](tools/gobuster.md#directoryfile-dir-enumeration-mode).

 ### Subdomain Enumeration